mintary/comp-250-prep/Session1.md

 ## Practice problems

 These problems are related to the technical exercises (intended to help you solve them), either as similar problems or as subproblems.
-No solutions will be provided, but you're welcome to ask about them.
+No solutions will be provided, but you're welcome to ask for help.

 ### 1D arrays